uksrc/caomdev/README.md

 https://docs.vmware.com/en/VMware-Adapter-for-SAP-Landscape-Management/2.1.0/Installation-and-Administration-Guide-for-VLA-Administrators/GUID-0CED691F-79D3-43A4-B90D-CD97650C13A0.html

 Also, we can do this for command line calls such as curl requests

+User needs to be a member of a permissions group via https://ska-iam.stfc.ac.uk/login.
+Currently set to ivo://skao.int/gms?prototyping-groups/mini-src/platform-users but can be changed in the baldur.properties file.
 ```
 cp rootCa and tls.crt to /usr/local/share/ca-certificates/